ivantcholakov/codeigniter-phpmailer/README.md

 //}
 ```

-Create the file application/libraries/MY_Email.php with the following content:
+Create a file application/libraries/MY_Email.php with the following content:

 ```php
 <?php defined('BASEPATH') OR exit('No direct script access allowed.');